rudderlabs/dbt-sessionization/README.md

 # Sessionization using DBT and RudderStack

 This repository contains a sample DBT project for RudderStack.
-It can be applied on Rudder data residing in BigQuery.
+It can be applied on the RudderStack data residing in BigQuery.
 This DBT project creates "session" abstractions on top of RudderStack's `track` event data.
 The materialized DBT tables and views are used for the same.

 ## Overview